Cofer Black: Al-Qaeda strategy, 1999–2001

-During the summer of 2001, Tenet, Black, and one of Black's top assistants—"Rich B" (i.e. "Richard")—were active in advertising the dangers of Al-Qaeda to the new Bush administration.
-At a meeting with National Security Adviser Condoleezza Rice and others on July 10, "Rich" predicted a "spectacular" terrorist attack against US interests "in the coming weeks or months" ...
+During the summer of 2001, Tenet, Black, and one of Black's top assistants—"Rich B" (i.e. "Richard")—were active in conveying the dangers of Al Qaeda to the new Bush administration.
+At a meeting with National Security Adviser Condoleezza Rice and others on July 10, 2001, "Rich" predicted a "spectacular" terrorist attack against US interests "in the coming weeks or months" ...
 "Multiple and simultaneous attacks are possible."
 After the meeting, "Rich and Cofer congratulated each other," feeling that at last the CIA had gotten the full attention of the administration.
 At an internal CIA update in late July, "Rich" dramatically predicted, "They're coming here!" (i.e. the United States).

-One of the ways in which CIA/CTC surveiled Osama bin Laden in his Afghan base was with the Predator reconnaissance drone.
-A joint CIA-Air Force program of flights in autumn 2000 (dubbed "Afghan Eyes") produced probable sightings of the Al-Qaeda leader.
-Black became a "vocal advocate" of arming the aircraft with missiles to kill bin Laden and other Qaeda leaders in targeted killings.
-During the new Bush administration in 2001, Black and "Richard" continued to press for Predators armed with adapted Hellfire anti-tank missiles.
+One of the ways by which CIA/CTC surveilled Osama bin Laden in his Afghan base was the Predator reconnaissance drone.
+A joint CIA-Air Force program of flights in autumn 2000 (dubbed "Afghan Eyes") produced probable sightings of the Al Qaeda leader.
+Black became a "vocal advocate" of arming the aircraft with missiles to target bin Laden and other Al Qaeda leaders.
+Throughout 2001, Black and "Richard" continued to press for Predators armed with adapted Hellfire anti-tank missiles.
 Legal and technical issues delayed the program.
 Black urged Tenet to promote the matter at the long-awaited Cabinet-level Principals Committee meeting on terrorism of September 4, 2001.
-The CIA chief duly did so.
+The CIA chief did so.
 The CIA was authorized to "deploy the system with weapons-capable aircraft."
-[See Bin Laden Issue Station.]

 September 11, 2001

-After the attacks on the World Trade Center and The Pentagon, some CTC staff refused an order to evacuate the CIA headquarters at Langley.
-They included the shift of the Global Response Center on the exposed sixth floor, which Black would eventually argue had "a key function in a crisis like this."
-Tenet finally accepted that Black wouldn't leave, and that their lives would be put at risk.
+After the attacks on the World Trade Center and the Pentagon, some CTC staff refused an order to evacuate the CIA headquarters at Langley.
+This included the shift of the Global Response Center on the exposed sixth floor, which Black would eventually argue had "a key function in a crisis like this."
+CIA director Tenet finally accepted that Black wouldn't leave, and that their lives would be put at risk.